dodger777/openhabMod/README.md

+## Mod

+this is a modification for OpenHab 1.8.x, i am working on this version only for now.

+### version 1.8.2
+fix JSR223: should now process new and modify script properly. ( without "file not found" and "can't find getRules()" )

 ## Introduction

 The open Home Automation Bus (openHAB) project aims at providing a universal integration platform for all things around home automation.
 It is a pure Java solution, fully based on OSGi.
 The Equinox OSGi runtime and Jetty as a web server build the core foundation of the runtime.